Happiness-Chung/TeleMorphor/README.md

 | MotionEditor | ✅ | ❌ | 1 Sample | Motion conflict & flickering |
 | **MysticMorphor (Proposed)** | ✅ | ✅ | 1 Sample | Color shift of protagonist |

-✅: directly built for the function / ⚠️: does not explicitly intend to serve the function but can be used for the function / ❌: cannot be used for the function
+✅: directly built for the function / ⚠️: was not designed to serve the function but can be used for it / ❌: cannot be used for the function

 ### 🔍 Quantitative Comparison